This document provides an overview of how the query planner and optimizer for SQLite works.

 SELECT * FROM node AS n1 CROSS JOIN edge AS e CROSS JOIN node AS n2 WHERE n1.name = 'alice' AND n2.name = 'bob' AND e.orig = n1.id AND e.dest = n2.id;

-Hence, in the second form, the query plan must be option 2.
-Note that you must use the keyword CROSS in order to disable the table reordering optimization; INNER JOIN, NATURAL JOIN, JOIN, and other similar combinations work just like a comma join in that the optimizer is free to reorder tables as it sees fit.
+In the latter query, the query plan must be option 2.
+Note that you must use the keyword "CROSS" in order to disable the table reordering optimization; INNER JOIN, NATURAL JOIN, JOIN, and other similar combinations work just like a comma join in that the optimizer is free to reorder tables as it sees fit.
 (Table reordering is also disabled on an outer join, but that is because outer joins are not associative or commutative.
-Reordering tables in outer joins changes the result.)
+Reordering tables in OUTER JOIN changes the result.)

 CREATE TABLE ex2(x,y,z); CREATE INDEX ex2i1 ON ex2(x); CREATE INDEX ex2i2 ON ex2(y); SELECT z FROM ex2 WHERE x=5 AND y=6;

 For the SELECT statement above, the optimizer can use the ex2i1 index to lookup rows of ex2 that contain x=5 and then test each row against the y=6 term.
 Or it can use the ex2i2 index to lookup rows of ex2 that contain y=6 then test each of those rows against the x=5 term.

 When faced with a choice of two or more indexes, SQLite tries to estimate the total amount of work needed to perform the query using each option.
 It then selects the option that gives the least estimated work.